rootUJ99/rootUJ99/README.md

 ### I'm Ujwal, a Software Engineer from Mumbai working in Bangalore

-I work with JavaScript primarily in react, with a hint of Python
+I work with JavaScript primarily in react, with a hint of Go and Python

 🧾 Chekout my [Portfolio](https://rootuj99.github.io/)